 When you choose to ‘sacrifice’ part of your before-tax salary to go to your super account, these contributions will be taxed at a maximum rate of 15%, which is generally less than your marginal tax rate.

-A comfortable retirement will cost the average couple around $60,264 per year, according to the Association of Superannuation Funds of Australia.Based on budgets for various households and living standards for those aged around 65 (March quarter 2018, national).
+A comfortable retirement lifestyle will cost the average couple around $61,061 per year, according to the Association of Superannuation Funds of Australia.Based on budgets for various households and living standards for those aged around 65 (March quarter 2019, national).

 For some of us, that could mean the 9.5% our employers contribute won’t be enough to live on during retirement, which is why the Government encourages everyone to put more money into super.

 One way to do that is through pre-tax salary sacrificing.
-Any contributions you make with pre-tax dollars are taxed at 15% - which is generally much lower than your marginal tax rate.
+Any contributions you make with pre-tax dollars up to the annual cap are taxed at 15% - which is generally much lower than your marginal tax rate.

 So if your marginal tax rate is above 15%, every dollar you put into super through salary sacrificing is worth more to you than that dollar in take-home pay.